 So why did the Theater Center win now?

-The DTC stretches back to the early days of the resident theater movement; it was founded by visionary artist-educator Paul Baker – who influenced experimental artists like director Robert Wilson.
+The DTC stretches all the way back to the very early days of the resident theater movement; it was founded by visionary artist-educator Paul Baker – who influenced experimental artists like director Robert Wilson.
 In the ‘80s, Adrian Hall kicked it up several notches with a professional acting company that was continued by the late Ken Bryant.
 Then Dallas built a radical theater building, a theater like no other with the Wyly, but a theater in keeping with the ambition of its first home, the Kalita Humphreys, which was designed by Frank Lloyd Wright.
 At the time when it premiered in 1959, the Kalita Humphreys was considered almost as radical as the Wyly.

 So there’s a long tradition of big, bold artistic choices.
 And recently, artistic director Kevin Moriarty has collaborated with other companies, like the Public Theater in New York.
 He’s developed and presented world premieres like ‘Stagger Lee’ and he’s brought in Broadway tryout after Broadway tryout.
 Some — ‘Moonshine: The ‘Hee-Haw Musical’ anyone? – I wish he hadn’t.